Drug Information

 • nail changes

-• nasal congestion or stuffiness
+• sinus problems (e.g., nasal congestion or stuffiness, facial pain)

 • slow healing of cuts and wounds